PODCAST: https://open.spotify.com/episode/2YDXlghaCbuEtRlYh5DbhQ?si=sBEGAJQ7RyOgMLi7M8LPNQ

 ——–0———–

-My friend – who also watched the show – and I discussed the events the following day.
-Still thinking about the unexpected three identical twins that showed up in the episode.
+My friend, who also watched the show, and I discussed the events the following day.
+I am still thinking about the unexpected three identical twins who showed up in the episode.

 “Why did they use the facility mixer and oven?”